galamboslajos/Finance-Working-Files/Portfolio_optimization_US/Portfolio_Project_Draft/Portfolio_Project_Draft.md

 print(f"Slope of the fitted line: {slope:.4f}")
 ```

-    Slope of the fitted line: 0.6894

 The fitted slope only serves demonstrational purposes to show the average positive relationship between risks and returns.
 We see that in the last 24 year, US stockmarkets experienced average annual returns of 6.6% - 7.3 % - 11.3% (depending on which market index are we talking about) with average annual volatilites of 14.6% - 17.9% - 25.6% (respectively).

+    Slope of the fitted line: 0.6894

+A simplistic understanding of the relationship of the annualized average risks and returns for the sample of global stockmarket indicies is that 1 % point increase of risk is associated with 0.69 % point increase in returns (on average).

 ## Portfolio Optimization of US Stock Portfolio